-Absorbable materials (temporary)
+Absorbable (temporary) materials

 - Collagen: Collagen is a type of protein that is a major part of skin and other tissues in the body.
-Sources of purified collagen used in wrinkle fillers can be from cow (bovine) or human cells.
+Sources of purified collagen used in soft tissue fillers can be from cow (bovine) or human cells.
 The effects of collagen fillers generally last for 3-4 months.
 They are the shortest lasting of injectable filler materials.

 - Poly-L-lactic acid (PLLA): PLLA is a biodegradable, biocompatible man-made polymer.
 This material has wide uses in absorbable stitches and bone screws.
 PLLA is a long lasting filler material that is given in a series of injections over a period of several months.
 The effects of PLLA generally become increasingly apparent over time (over a period of several weeks) and its effects may last up to 2 years.

-Non-absorbable materials (permanent)
+Non-absorbable (permanent) materials

-Some injectable wrinkle fillers are approved for the restoration and/or correction of the signs of facial fat loss (lipoatrophy) in people with human immunodeficiency virus (HIV).
+Some soft tissue fillers are approved for the restoration and/or correction of the signs of facial fat loss (lipoatrophy) in people with human immunodeficiency virus (HIV).